Testing connection with a wearable

 Note Sleep tracking collects data the night and they are analyzed in real-time.
 This means the watch must stay connected with BT during sleep tracking.

-For all currently supported devices, check out list of compatible devices.
+All currently supported devices can be found at list of compatible devices.

-If you’d like us to integrate another device, please add it as a suggestion to our suggestion forum.
-Also please check whether the device has an API so we can integrate it.
+If you’d like us to integrate another device, please submit it as a suggestion to our Suggestion Forum.
+Also, please check if the device has an API so we can integrate it.

 • Disable the awake detection in Settings → Sleep tracking → Awake detection.

-1. Enable the tracking in Settings → Sleep tracking → Wearables →Bluetooth Smart (might be hidden under Advanced section).
+1. Enable the tracking in Settings → Sleep tracking → Wearables →Bluetooth Smart (may be hidden in the Advanced section).

-2. Try to pair with your device (this may not be required for all devices and OS versions).
+2. Try pairing with your device (this may not be necessary for all devices and OS versions).

-3. Make sure no other app is using your device while sleep tracking.
+3. Make sure that no other app is using your device during sleep tracking.

 If nothing helps please send us a debug report using Left ☰ menu → ic help q Support →ic bug Report a bug..